imtbl/hyve/README.md

 HTTP API.
 It can connect to either hydrus client or server.
 A web-based, [booru][booru]-like client that consumes the API is also included.

+As a rough overview, hyve currently has the following features:

++ The ability to connect to either hydrus client or hydrus server
++ A straight-forward HTTP API, including:
+  + Comprehensive options to search and sort your files and tags
+  + Optional authentication and simple user management, allowing you to run hyve in either a public or private manner
++ A modern web client that makes use of the API's full feature set and comes
+  with:
+  + An easy to use interface that is optimized for both desktop and mobile devices
+  + Direct support for common image and video formats on the web; non-supported files can be downloaded and viewed locally
+  + Built-in user registration, login and and actions like changing username or password or deleting the user altogether
+  + The ability to save options like tag colors and default sorting methods on a per-client basis, allowing you to have different settings in each browser
+  + Basic web app features that allow you to add the client to the home screen of your smart device and use it just like a native app

-hyve does not allow you to modify or manage your hydrus media in any way, it simply provides a way to view them.
+__hyve does not allow you to modify or manage your hydrus media in any way,__ __it simply provides a different way to view them.__

 ## Table of contents